carrascomj/bevy_svg_map/README.md

 [![Build Status](https://img.shields.io/crates/v/bevy_svg_map.svg)](https://crates.io/crates/bevy_svg_map/)
 [![](https://docs.rs/bevy_svg_map/badge.svg)](https://docs.rs/bevy_svg_map)

+Crate for loading SVG files into bevy:
-Load paths from an SVG directly into [bevy](https://github.com/bevyengine/bevy/).
+* Load paths from an SVG directly into [bevy](https://github.com/bevyengine/bevy/).
-The properties of the lines (color, opacity, fill...) can be used to programmatically add functionality, setting the foundation for a very weird workflow: Vector Graphics programmatically to Bevy!
+The properties of the lines (color, opacity, fill...) can be used to programmatically add functionality, setting the foundation for a very weird workflow: Vector Graphics as editor to bevy entities!
+* Load whole SVG files as a single entity (see [this example](#load-a-whole-svg-file-as-an-entity)).
 ![alt text](./assets/showcase.png "Two images showing the workflow form Inkscape to a bevy Runtime")

-Notice that it has some problems to transform the units to the world and it's far from being production-ready!

 ## Getting started
 Add the library to your project's `Cargo.toml` (check last published version):